invertase/react-native-google-mobile-ads/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: "⚠️ Bug/Issue report - React Native Admob"
+name: "⚠️ Bug/Issue report - React Native Google Mobile Ads"
 about: Please provide as much detail as possible.
 Issues may be closed if they do not follow the template.
 title: "[\U0001F41B] Bug Report Title - CHANGE ME "